cloud-ark/caastle/README.rst

 The alternative approach today is to develop a custom solution using CaaS + Infrastructure-as-Code systems (like TerraForm) to provision managed cloud services + additional scripting to bind managed services with containerized applications.
-Environment-as-Code implementation by CloudARK simplifies this alternative approach by supporting a declarative model for defining the environment and a set of commands to create and provision the environment components leading to the following benefits:
+Environment-as-Code implementation by CloudARK simplifies this alternative approach by supporting a declarative model for defining the environment and a set of commands to create and provision the environment components, which leads to following benefits:

 a) No need to develop custom scripts for managed service provisioning and their binding to containerized applications